 Recommended |

 Note: Amazon offers new & used products from many dealers.
 New products ordered directly from Amazon typically include free Super Saver shipping.
 If an Amazon page shows another dealer, click the "used & new" link to find an Amazon-direct page.
-Mac mini lowest-priced MacintoshIf you already have a monitor, a Mac-compatible USB keyboard, and a USB mouse, the Mac mini is your most affordable path to a modern G4 Macintosh.
+Mac mini lowest-priced MacintoshIf you already have a monitor, a Mac-compatible USB keyboard, and a USB mouse, a Mac mini is your most affordable path to a modern Macintosh.
+Note: This newest Mac minis have no optical drive.
+Amazon offers the earlier Mac Mini MC270LL/A

 Mac accessories

-External Hard Drives (for Leopard's Time Machine)Automatic backup by Time Machine is a key new feature in Leopard (Mac OS X 10.5).
-Simply connect an external hard drive to your Leopard-ized Mac, and Time Machine starts hourly backup of your entire internal hard drive.
-USB 2.0, FireWire 400 or FireWire 800?An external hard drive (HD) can connect to your Mac via USB 2.0 (faster than older USB 1.1), FireWire 400 or FireWire 800.
-Modern Macs typically support all three connect techniques; older Macs are limited to FireWire 400.
-USB 2.0 and FireWire 400 are, in theory, roughly the same speed.
-In practice, FileWire 400 is considerably faster on Macs.
-FireWire 800 is twice as fast ... and more expensive.
-This extra speed is important for some applications like video editing.
-Since Time Machine's backup happens in the background, the additional speed is not important.
-Pre-configured External HDOther World Computing offers external hard drives that are ready-to-go right out of the box:
+External Hard Drives (for Time Machine, etc.)Automatic backup by Time Machine was a key new feature in Leopard (Mac OS X 10.5).
+Simply connect an external hard drive to your 10.5 or 10.6 Mac, and Time Machine starts hourly backup of your entire internal hard drive.
+How large a drive does Time Machine need?The rule of thumb is a Time Machine hard drive should be 1.5 times the amount of data you'll be backing up.
+Typically, that's 1.5 times the size of your Mac's internal hard drive.
+Having more space means a longer backup history.
+That's because when the backup drive fills up, Time Machine begins discarding the oldest backup files.
+USB 2.0, FireWire 400, FireWire 800, USB 3.0 or Thunderbolt?An external hard drive (HD) can connect to your Mac via USB 2.0 (faster than older USB 1.1), FireWire 400 or FireWire 800, USB 3.0 or Thunderbolt.
+Modern Macs typically support only USB 3.0 and Thunderbolt.
+N.B.
+Check the ports on your Mac before ordering a drive.
+Pre-configured External HDOther World Computing offers external hard drives that are ready-to-go, right out of the box: Desktop (larger, powered from a Back-UPS)

 APC Back-UPS - Uninterruptible Power SupplyWhen your Mac loses power, you lose any work in progress.
 And if a file is being written/copied/saved at that moment, the hard drive is very likely to get corrupted.
 An UPS (rhymes with "cups") powers your Mac and selected peripherals (monitor, modem, router) during a momentary power interruption.
 When the lights blink, your Mac doesn't.
 In the event of an extended power outage, an UPS gives you time to save your files and do a graceful shutdown.